NordicPlayground/nrf-docker/README.md

 The aim is to provide a Docker image that can compile application and samples in a [nRF Connect SDK](https://github.com/nrfconnect/sdk-nrf) release branch, not to exactly replicate the software configuration used when the release was made.

+More specificially, the purpose of this project is *not* to provide stable images, but replicate what users are facing when they start developing with nRF Connect SDK (which itself does not provide a reproducible build environment).
+Because of that, dependencies for building the nRF Connect SDK might break at every given day.
+This is however mitigated by the [Toolchain Manager](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/assistant.html#install-toolchain-manager), which is however today not available for command line usage.

 > ℹ️ Read more about this aproach [here](https://devzone.nordicsemi.com/nordic/nrf-connect-sdk-guides/b/getting-started/posts/build-ncs-application-firmware-images-using-docker).

 ![Docker + Zephyr -> merged.hex](./diagram.png)